Radulepy/InstagramBot/README.md

 # InstagramBot
 Instagram AUTO Like and Comment Python BOT

-AIM: Get Your Instagram User Interaction and potentially gain likes + followers :)
+AIM: Gain Your Instagram User Interaction and potentially gain likes + followers :)

 ## This is an instagram Like and Comment BOT.